dat-tran05/robust-ensemble-kd/docs/report/report.md

 | 0.7 | 0.10 | Labels + KD + Features | 83.18         | 92.72         | 1 |
 | 0.7 | 0.00 | Labels + KD            | 82.55         | 92.34         | 1 |

 **Analysis.** Adding ground-truth labels consistently hurts performance, regardless of whether feature distillation is used.
-This confirms the AGRE-KD appendix finding in our extended setting.
+This confirms the finding from Kenfack et al. (2025) in our extended setting.
 The best results come from α=1.0 (pure teacher supervision) combined with feature distillation.

-The reason is that cross-entropy loss treats all samples equally, while AGRE-KD's gradient weighting specifically upweights minority group samples.
-Adding uniform label supervision dilutes this adaptive weighting, reducing emphasis on the hard minority samples that AGRE-KD is designed to handle.
-Feature distillation cannot compensate for this interference.
+Cross-entropy loss treats all samples equally, diluting AGRE-KD's adaptive weighting that emphasizes minority group samples.

 ### Disagreement-Weighted Features